amirouche/arew-scheme/manual/operator/README.md

 This document describes the tools available from the graphical user interface to control the crawler, configure the knowledge-base, and monitor disk use.

+## Initial Configuration

+If the administrator did not reset the password, you will be greeted with a request to provide two times the same password.

+After login, you will have a chance to seed the crawler with your communities favorite domains, and possibly a few ATOM or RSS feeds.